Best Hotels in Buenos Aires

 Budget Hotels in Buenos Aires

 Budget doesn’t mean boring.
-Cheap hotels in Buenos Aires often hide delightful surprises with mosaic-tiled staircases, leafy patios, and family-run warmth.
-Try:
+Many budget hotels in Buenos Aires hide delightful surprises with mosaic-tiled staircases, leafy patios, and family-run warmth.

 • Art Factory San Telmo